summerford/pdfs-sitemap/README.md

 Enable the module and check the xml pdfs site map at admin/config/custom/pdfs-sitemap

-The file is scheduled to be updated on CRON run.
+The XML sitemap is scheduled to be updated on CRON run.